10 Computer Science Camps for High School Students

 Cost: $2,500 (Tuition and fees)

-Application Deadline: May 1 or while spaces available
+Application Deadline: May 1 or while space is available

-NYU’s SPARC is a two-week residential program that introduces high school students to the basics of robotics, mechatronics and programming.
-Led by NYU Tandon faculty and graduate students, SPARC offers participants practical experience in robotics through classes and workshops, encouraging them to apply design thinking to develop innovative solutions.
+NYU’s SPARC is a two-week residential program that introduces high school students to the basics of robotics, mechatronics, and programming.
+Led by NYU Tandon faculty and graduate students, SPARC offers practical experience in robotics through classes and workshops, encouraging you to apply design thinking to develop innovative solutions.
+During this program, you will explore electrical components and circuits, microcontrollers, and computer programming essential for robotics.
+You will gain experience using tools and software to construct two fully functional robots.
+At the program's conclusion, you will test your robots in a ‘mobile manipulator challenge.’

 Location: Virtual